CLARIAH/grlc/README.md

 If you want to run grlc locally or use it as a library, you can install grlc on your machine.
 Grlc is [registered in PyPi](https://pypi.org/project/grlc/) so you can install it using pip.

 #### Prerequisites
-Grlc has the following requirements:
+grlc has the following requirements:
 - Python3
 - development files (depending on your OS):
 ```bash